QPP123/Toronto-Monthly-Weather-Dataset/README.md

 The repo is structured as:

--   `data/raw_data` contains the raw data and the cleaned dataset that was constructed.
--   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains relevant literature, details about LLM.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Certain data was analyzed by Chat GPT 4.0, and touched up by Grammarly in terms of article revisions